-Holding Company March 31, 2024 March 31, 2023 norming Company No. of shares No. of shares Uniq Security Solutions Private Limited (formerly known as Uniq Detective and Security Services Private Limited) 9,999 9,999
+Holding Company March 31, 2025 March 31, 2024 No. of shares No. of shares Uniq Security Solutions Private Limited (formerly known as Uniq Detective and Security Services Private Limited) 9,999 9,999

 Terms/rights attached to equity shares

 The Company has only one class of equity shares having par value of INR 10 per share.
 Each holder of equity shares is entitled to one vote per share and to participate in dividends in proportion to the number of and amounts paid on the shares held.
 The Company declares and pays dividends in Indian rupees.